EurekaCommunity/CreditCardRow/README.md

 <img src="Media/CreditCardRow.gif" width="300"/>

-The master branch is in Swift 3.
-Use release 1.0.0 for Swift 2.
+The master branch is in Swift 4.
+Use release 1.0.0 for Swift 2 or release 2.* for Swift 3.

 ## Usage